Sand Pillow, Wisconsin

 Sand Pillow is a census-designated place (CDP) in Jackson County, Wisconsin, United States.
 As of the 2020 census, it had a population of 262.

 The community is in central Jackson County, on land of the Ho-Chunk Nation of Wisconsin.
-It is bordered to the south by Wisconsin Highway 54, which leads southwest 5 mi to Black River Falls, the county seat, and east 48 mi to Port River.
+It is bordered to the south by Wisconsin Highway 54, which leads southwest 5 mi to Black River Falls, the county seat, and east 48 mi to Port Edwards.